tajbidhasan/tajbidhasan/README.md

-- 🌱 I’m currently learning **Django , Flask , FastAPI , Pyramid, Pandas**
+- 🌱 I’m currently learning **tensorflow, PyTorch, Docker**

-- 👨‍💻 All of my projects are available at [https://tajbidhasan.github.io/PersonalWebsite/](https://tajbidhasan.github.io/PersonalWebsite/)
+- 👨‍💻 All of my projects are available at http://tajbidhasan.com

 - 📫 How to reach me **tajbidhasan1111@gmail.com**